 Database Authority Andy Pavlo Joins Fauna as Technical Advisor

 Fauna is proud to announce that Dr. Andy Pavlo, Assistant Professor in the Computer Science Department at Carnegie Mellon University, has joined as a technical advisor.
-Andy’s deep expertise in database query processing systems will play an important role in the development of FaunaDB’s SQL capabilities.
+Andy’s deep expertise in database query processing systems will play an important role in the development of FaunaDB’s core capabilities.
 At Fauna, he joins notable database expert Daniel Abadi, Darnell-Kanal Professor of Computer Science at the University of Maryland, in helping build a globally distributed database optimized for cloud environments.

 FaunaDB is the first enterprise distributed database to leverage Professor Abadi’s work on the Calvin protocol.
 This protocol provides the mathematical basis for FaunaDB’s globally replicated ACID transactions, allowing FaunaDB clusters to operate correctly regardless of wall clock time.
 This means that FaunaDB is robust and correct, even in chaotic cloud deployments.